What exactly is bio-acetate?

-Since moving away from crafting frames from actual tortoise shell (hence the now commonly used name for a mottled, brown colour!) sunglasses frames have generally been made of acetate.
-Known for being lightweight and flexible to allow frames to bend slightly and return to their original shape instead of breaking when pressure is applied to them, this versatile material is made up of a polymer derived from wood pulp and other natural cotton fibres.
-And it’s been sat firmly at the number one spot for sunglasses and glasses for… well, most of our lifetime.
+Since moving away from crafting frames from actual tortoiseshell (hence the now commonly used name for a mottled, brown colour!), sunglasses frames have generally been made of acetate.
+Known for being lightweight and flexible to allow frames to bend slightly and return to their original shape instead of breaking when pressure is applied, this versatile material is comprised of a polymer derived from wood pulp and other nit’sal cotton fibres.
+And it’s been sat firmly at the number one spot for sunglasses and glasses for, most of our lifetime.

-In order to create this acetate material, you need to add a plasticiser into the mix.
-These contain a petroleum derivative, but as suppliers around the world look to innovate to lessen their impact on the planet we see companies such as Mazzucchelli, the people behind the material used in our brand new collection, developing solutions to go greener by replacing this chemical as far as they can with a bio-based alternative.
+To create acetate material, you need to add a plasticiser into the mix.
+These contain a petroleum derivative, but as suppliers around the world look to innovate to lessen their impact on the planet.
+We see companies such as Mazzucchelli (the people behind the materials used in our Sunglasses collection), developing solutions to go greener, by replacing this chemical as far as they can with a bio-based alternative.

-Enter bio-acetate, where the plasticisers used in production have a far higher percentage (87% in Mazzucchelli’s case for their M49 sheets) of content from renewable sources versus their more traditional counterparts.
-What does this mean?
-Well, it means that your sunglasses will biodegrade more easily at the end of their economic life and as a result is better for our planet.
+Using Bio Acetate means that your sunglasses will biodegrade more quickly at the end of their economic life and, which is better for our planet.
 Plus, it reduces our reliance on non-renewable resources.

-The flip side of this is that unless you wish to store your sunglasses in warm soil when not wearing them then there is going to be no impairment on your frames during their lifetime on your face.
+The flip side of this is that unless you wish to store your sunglasses in warm soil when not wearing them, there will be no impairment on your frames during their lifetime on your face.

-We want you to get outdoors and enjoy the incredible playground that this planet provides in as light-touch way as possible; if we can help by equipping you with the an equally light-touch pair of frames to accompany you on that journey then all the better for it.
+We want you to get outdoors and enjoy the incredible playground that this planet provides in a light-touch way as possible; if we can help by equipping you with the equally light-touch pair of frames to accompany you on that journey, then all the better for it.